 So I'm giving-up.
 Yes, giving-up because sometimes that's exactly what God wants.
 I mean, people become so hypnotized by the ol' "never, ever give-up!" thing that they (we) forget to consider if you never give-up the wrong thing, you'll only dig yourself a much, much deeper pit.
 Alas.

 So there arrives a day to put away foolishness, and well, this morning I told Tom, "Please don't take it personally, but for my own sanity, I'll just have to pretend you're not here during the day.
 I'll have to imagine you've driven away to your job because I need my life back.
 My real life--my real me, the loner me who needs silence to think."

-Tom--being so understanding of me (and quite tired of my nagging) smiled and said he totally gets that.
+Tom--being so understanding of me (and quite weary of my nagging) smiled and said he totally gets that.
 (He's probably anticipating being left alone to some blessed silence of his own.)

-Truly, we can't force another person into finding themselves, we can only lead by following our own path, hence creating a path of inspiration.
-And we can give others the space, the freedom in which to discover who they are.
-We can't push or shove, for they must stumble into themselves, their real selves, well, all by themselves.
+Truly, we can't force another person into finding themselves, we can only lead by following our own path of inspiration.
+We can give others the space, the freedom in which to discover who they are,but we can't push or shove, for they must stumble into their real selves, well, all by themselves.
 Alone--with God.